 For the second year, up to four Fellowship winners will receive $50,000 each to produce their next short film, to premiere at the Sydney Film Festival in 2018.

-An independent panel has selected 20 finalists to submit entries to be judged by the 2017 Lexus Australia Short Film Fellowship Jury.
-The winning Fellows will be announced during the 2017 Sydney Film Festival.
+An independent panel has selected 20 finalists to submit entries to be judged by the 2017 Lexus Australia Short Film Fellowship Jury chaired by David Wenham.
+The winning Fellows will be announced Tuesday 13 June at the 2017 Sydney Film Festival.

 Alexander Giblin Beth Armstrong Dane McCusker Sam Gosper Rueben Field Sunday Emerson Gullifer Arthur Angel David Hansen Ellen Richardson Frank Margee